"Beware that, when fighting monsters, you yourself do not become a monster."

 Asshole

 The Asshole is what happens when honesty crushes acceptance.
-He uses truth as a weapon to hurt, challenging everything without discrimination.
+He uses truth as a weapon, challenging everything without discrimination.
 He mistakes cruelty for courage and confuses destruction with liberation.

-The mature Challenger stands on two pillars: honesty and acceptance.
+The Mature Challenger stands on two pillars: honesty and acceptance.
 The Asshole has kept only one.
-He has honesty without the acceptance that makes it wise.
-He lacks the timing that makes it receivable.
-He misses the compassion that makes it healing.
+He has honesty without the acceptance that makes it wise, the timing that makes it receivable, the compassion that makes it healing.
 His truth has become a weapon because it has no heart.

 Asshole Declarations

-• Everything is corrupt & needs tearing down.
+- Everything is corrupt and needs to be torn down.

-• If they can't handle truth, too bad.
+- If they can't handle the truth, that's their problem.

 The Asshole's Imbalance

 He uses truth to destroy rather than transform.
-He cannot tolerate accepting anything as it is or acknowledge that some structures serve important purposes.
+He cannot accept anything as it is or acknowledge that some structures serve important purposes.

 Honesty Without Love